Contents

 The English language is full of words that are difficult to spell.
 Worse, there are words that you may be spell correctly, but still using the wrong choice of word.
 One of the words that trip people up is “gist.”
 Or is it “jist?”

-Jist or Gist: Understanding the Basics
+Jist or Gist: Common Mistake Explained

 Key Takeaways

-- The essential point in a matter
+- Usage in a Sentence:

 How Do You Remember the Correct Spelling?